 In Maths, when we learn about sequences, we also come across the relation between AM, GM and HM.
-These three are basically the average or mean of the respective series.
-AM stands for Arithmetic Mean, GM stands for Geometric Mean and HM stands for Harmonic Mean.
-AM, GM and HM are the mean of Arithmetic Progression (AP), Geometric Progression (GP) and Harmonic Progression (HP).
-Before learning about the relationship between them, one should know a brief of all the three means along with their formulas.
+These three are average or mean of the respective series.
+AM stands for Arithmetic Mean, GM stands for Geometric Mean, and HM stands for Harmonic Mean.
+AM, GM and HM are the mean of Arithmetic Progression (AP), Geometric Progression (GP) and Harmonic Progression (HP) respectively.
+Before learning about the relationship between them, one should know about these three means along with their formulas.

 AM, GM, HM Formulas